bbmokhtari/django-translations/docs/reference/querysets.rst

    .. method:: apply(lang=None)

-      Apply a language on the queryset.
+      Apply a language on the :class:`TranslatableQuerySet`.

-      Causes the queryset to query the database in the specified language.
+      Causes the :class:`TranslatableQuerySet` to translate its
+      instances in the specified language in the evaluation.

-      :param lang: The language to apply on the queryset.
+      :param lang: The language to apply on the :class:`TranslatableQuerySet`.
           ``None`` means use the :term:`active language` code.
       :type lang: str or None
-      :return: The queryset which the language is applied on.
+      :return: The :class:`TranslatableQuerySet` which the language is applied on.
       :rtype: TranslatableQuerySet
       :raise ValueError: If the language code is not included in the :data:`~django.conf.settings.LANGUAGES` setting.

-      To apply a language on the queryset:
+      To apply a language on the :class:`TranslatableQuerySet`:

       .. testsetup:: apply